Marin35/datathon-energy/README.md

  - [get_score.py] -> compute the score based on the rank of each characteristics.
  - [create_JSON.py] -> create the JSON output with the correct longitude and latitude

-In the dynamic-map folder, we have the files which corresponds to the front-end:
+In the interactiveMap folder, we have the files which corresponds to the front-end:
+- [JSON.js] -> JSON file which contains the cities
+- [MapProcessing.js] -> Process and display the map with the framewrok Leaflet